djangofan/selenide-example/README.md

 ## Report

-Report .html will store a screenshot.
+Report .html will store a screenshot: `build/reports/tests/GoogleTest/searchForSelenideInGoogle/1473466460129.0.html`

+And it will also store a regular Gradle report: `build/reports/tests/test/classes/GoogleTest.html`